-Researchers are in a race against time as they seek to unlock the potential of poisons.
-"Habitat loss from overpopulation, climate change and other factors have put more species of plants and animals at risk," says Siddall.
+Whether at the microscopic level or the level of plants and animals, researchers are in a race against time as they seek to unlock the potential of poisons.
+"Habitat loss from overpopulation, climate change, and other factors have put more species of plants and animals at risk," says Siddall.
 Consider those toxin-rich snakes: by conservative estimates, one in five reptiles is now threatened with extinction, a loss that could radically diminish a promising source for healing.
+"If the world was populated by only pine trees and pandas," says Siddall, "we wouldn't have this rich diversity of resources to help us understand the physiology of diseases and find out what's out there that might target them."

-This reading was adapted from "The Power of Poison as Medicine," an article in the Fall 2013 issue of Rotunda, the Member magazine of the American Museum of Natural History.
+This article first appeared in the Fall 2013 issue of Rotunda, the member magazine of the American Museum of Natural History.